-e-file today, pay by April 15, 2013 to avoid penalties and interest.
+E-file today, pay by April 18, 2016 to avoid penalties and interest.

-e-file through an Authorized IRS/DOR e-file provider or by using your personal computer and the Internet.
-Visit our web site at www.azdor.gov for a listing of approved e-file providers and on-line filing sources.
+E-file through an Authorized IRS/DOR e-file provider or by using your personal computer and the Internet.

+Visit our website at www.azdor.gov for a listing of approved e-file providers and on-line filing sources.

-For free e-file requirements, check out our web site at www.azdor.gov.
+For free e-file requirements, go to our website.